-Requests for exceptions to Travel Card or State Accounting policy or procedures may be made to DAS SAE via the Request for Exception to Statewide Policy per the instructions provided.
+Requests for exception to Travel Card or State Accounting policy or procedures may be made to DAS SAE via the Request for Exception to Statewide Policy.
+Please send to pcard@iowa.gov.

 Wright Express Cards (WEX)

 Each vehicle owned and operated for Agency use is issued a Wright Express (WEX) Fuel Card for fuel purchases.
 These cards are assigned to vehicles, not individuals, and shall only be used for the vehicle to which it is assigned.
 The official vehicle license plate number is printed on the face of the cards.